VegFest/NewEnglandVegFest.com/README.md

 NEVegfest
 =========

-Website for the New England Vegfest
+Website for the New England VegFest